-- encourage companies to integrate Just Transition concepts into environmental strategies through dialogue, - promote best practices in the sectors who are the most vulnerable to the environmental transition, - facilitate collaboration between investors and businesses.
+- encourage companies to integrate Just Transition concepts into environmental strategies through dialogue, - promote best practices in the sectors who are the most vulnerable to the environmental transition. - facilitate collaboration between investors and businesses.

-Within this coalition, SCOR Investment Partners is a member of a working group dedicated to food and agriculture related sectors and has helped to define accurate KPIs for these two sectors.
-Contact was made with the companies targeted by the working group to begin an engagement process with them.
+Within this coalition, SCOR Investment Partners is a member of a working group dedicated to food and agriculture related sectors and has helped to define accurate KPIs for these two sectors and has participated in meetings with companies targeted by the working group to begin the engagement process.
+In 2023, SCOR Investment Partners has initiated and carried out engagement process with one company of the sector.